dltj/dltj-blog/content/2024-11-10-election-reflection-2024.md

 - March 2024, Thomas Elementary School, Voting Location Manager
 - November 2024, Thomas Elementary School, Voting Location Manager

 &dagger;: The aborted election at the start of the COVID pandemic.
-We got part of the way set up, then got the call from the Board of Elections to pack it in...there would be no election in March 2022.
+We got part of the way through the Monday night setup, then got the call from the Board of Elections to pack it in...there would be no election in March 2020.